ajakaja/ajakaja.github.io/_posts/2019-09-15-mental-math.md

 ---
 layout: blog
-title: "Aphantasia (and how not to do math in your head)"
+title: "Aphantasia, or how not to do math in your head"
 footnotes: true
 math: true
 aside: true